 A: Teething necklaces are designed to breakaway under pressure to avoid strangulation!
-Ours have a twist clasp instead of the typical pop clasps, but they do still breakaway.
 They are also knotted in between each bead, so that if a necklace breaks you don’t lose all the beads and have a choking hazard.
-Having the correct size necklace also ensures safety!
+Having the correct size necklace also helps to ensure safety!
 We do not recommend allowing babies and small children to sleep in the necklaces and always recommend they be supervised while wearing the necklaces.
 We take as many precautions as possible, but anytime there is something around the neck we recommend parents be cautious and vigilant!

 Q: How long is one necklace good for?

 A: Amber can last a lifetime if taken care of correctly!